Insect morphology: Mouthparts

-Mandibulate
+Definition of mouthparts

 The labrum is a broad lobe forming the roof of the preoral cavity, suspended from the clypeus in front of the mouth and forming the upper lip.
 On its inner side, it is membranous and may be produced into a median lobe, the epipharynx, bearing some sensilla.
 The labrum is raised away from the mandibles by two muscles arising in the head and inserted medially into the anterior margin of the labrum.
 It is closed against the mandibles in part by two muscles arising in the head and inserted on the posterior lateral margins on two small sclerites, the tormae, and, at least in some insects, by a resilin spring in the cuticle at the junction of the labrum with the clypeus.
-Until recently, the labrum generally was considered to be associated with first head segment.
+Until recently, the labrum generally was considered to be associated with the first head segment.
 However, recent studies of the embryology, gene expression, and nerve supply to the labrum show it is innervated by the tritocerebrum of the brain, which is the fused ganglia of the third head segment.
-This is formed from fusion of parts of a pair of ancestral appendages found on the third head segment, showing their relationship.
+This is formed from the fusion of parts of a pair of ancestral appendages found on the third head segment, showing their relationship.
 Its ventral, or inner, surface is usually membranous and forms the lobe-like epipharynx, which bears mechanosensilla and chemosensilla.

 Chewing insects have two mandibles, one on each side of the head.
 The mandibles are positioned between the labrum and maxillae.
 The mandibles cut and crush food, and may be used for defense; generally, they have an apical cutting edge, and the more basal molar area grinds the food.
 They can be extremely hard (around 3 on Mohs, or an indentation hardness of about 30 kg/mm2); thus, many termites and beetles have no physical difficulty in boring through foils made from such common metals as copper, lead, tin, and zinc.
 The cutting edges are typically strengthened by the addition of zinc, manganese, or rarely, iron, in amounts up to about 4% of the dry weight.
 They are typically the largest mouthparts of chewing insects, being used to masticate (cut, tear, crush, chew) food items.
 They open outwards (to the sides of the head) and come together medially.
 In carnivorous, chewing insects, the mandibles can be modified to be more knife-like, whereas in herbivorous chewing insects, they are more typically broad and flat on their opposing faces (e.g., caterpillars).
-In male stag beetles, the mandibles are modified to such an extent as to not serve any feeding function, but are instead are used to defend mating sites from other males.
+In male stag beetles, the mandibles are modified to such an extent as to not serve any feeding function but are instead used to defend mating sites from other males.
 In ants, the mandibles also serve a defensive function (particularly in soldier castes).
 In bull ants, the mandibles are elongated and toothed, used as hunting (and defensive) appendages.